Svalorzen/AI-Toolbox/README.md

 =============

 The latest documentation is available [here](http://svalorzen.github.io/AI-Toolbox/).
-Keep in mind that it may not always be 100% up to date with the latest commits, while the one you compile yourself will of course be.
+We have a few [tutorials](http://svalorzen.github.io/AI-Toolbox/tutorials.html) that can help you get started with the toolbox.
+The tutorials are in C++, but the `examples` folder contains equivalent Python code which you can follow along just as well.

 For Python docs you can find them by typing `help(AIToolbox)` from the interpreter.
 It should show the exported API for each class, along with any